meshcloud/meshcloud-docs/paas/cloud-foundry-cli-access.md

 ## **Cloud Foundry Authentification**

 * In the Meshpanel on the CLI Access page click on **Get Passcode**.
-This will open a new tab in your browser. **Click on Login with Meshcloud below the input fields. **Copy the temporary authentication code.
+Copy the temporary authentication code that opens up in a new window.

 * In your PowerShell \(Windows\) or Terminal \(MacOS\)